Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-Mark Davis in for Rush, and we'll be right back with more of your calls in just a moment.
+And we'll be right back with more of your calls in just a moment.

 Big Friday on the Rush Limbaugh Show on the EIB Network.

-Annie Lennox and uh Dave Stewart, right?
+Annie Lennox and Dave Stewart, right?

-And the sad answer is yes in a New York minute if it keeps us in power.
+And the sad answer is yes, in a New York minute, if it keeps us in power.

-Having um having put the character type, the the uh uh the species of human that is the Tea Party organizer, Tea Party attendee under the microscope to see uh and it's funny because you can't generalize uh uh at the Tea Party in Dallas that I was proud to MC, there were people of all sizes, shapes, stripes, economic levels, and yes, races.
+All right, having put the character type, the species of human that is the Tea Party organizer, Tea Party attendee, under the microscope to see, and it's funny because you can't generalize.

 Yeah.

-Maybe talk shows of the future w will will deal not with the question of, you know, what is it that we're doing that repels black people, but why aren't black people more attracted by liberty?
+Maybe talk shows of the future will deal not with the question of, you know, what is it that we're doing that repels black people, but why aren't black people more attracted by liberty?

 There's your question.